AlexanderMoerseburg/BulkRNASeq/README.md

 Currently, we are using Salmon only for transcripts level, more tools will be used in the near future.

 Refere to our Makefile to prepare Salmon Index.
+See Prepare Reference section below.

-#### Pull Reference
+#### Prepare Reference

 Whether you will run at genome level or transcripts level, you can use our  Makefile to pull the reference if needed (See below).